jean-pierreBoth/coreset/README.md

 to the clustering of the whole data.
 But the selected points have now **weights** attached to the selected points, so we use a weighted point clustering method to produce final clusters.

-The crate comes in the form of a library and a specific binary in the subcrate [fromhnsw](#fromhnsw)
+This package comes in the form of a crate library and some sub crates:

-## Clustering quality
+- a sub crate providing quality assesment via Normalized Mutual Information

-The workspace sub-crate *merit* provides clustering quality based on information theory.
-It is based on the paper:
+- a sub crate providing benchmarks and examples on Mnist data.
-    - Vinh.N.X Information Theoretic Measures for clustering comparison.
-[Vinh 2010](https://jmlr.csail.mit.edu/papers/volume11/vinh10a/vinh10a.pdf)
+- a sub crate [fromhnsw](#fromhnsw)  providing an iterator over data stored in a Hnsw structure and a binary implementing clustering from a Hnsw structure (see [hnsw_rs](https://crates.io/crates/hnsw_rs))

 ## References to implemented algorithms